 Thus, for example, transplanting late in the afternoon and providing artificial shade to newly transplanted seedlings in open sun are sound practices to improve plant survival.
 A stable and abundant water supply is necessary to maximize production in crops grown under conditions that favor rapid evaporation.
+Otherwise, a strategy has to be effected, like using plastic mulches, to minimize excessive water loss from the soil without curtailing plant exposure to sun.

 1. Light.
 Light, specifically light intensity, is probably the most obvious among the environmental factors affecting transpiration in plants.
 It has a controlling effect on the opening of the stoma through which water primarily escapes in gaseous state.
 In general, transpiration rate is high during daytime, particularly when light is bright, than during night time.